stungeye/Programming-1-Notes/docs/11-pointers/02-pointers-and-functions.md

 myFunctionPointer myFunction2;
 ```

-Here's the `filterPrint` function from the above embedded example rewritten with an alias:
+Here's the `filterPrint` function from the above example rewritten with an alias:

 ```cpp
 using predicateFunction = bool(*)(int);